 Wealth management fee BMO Trust Company and the manager receive an annual fee from you for the wealth management service offered through BMO Financial Group.
 The annual fee for this service ranges from 0.20% to 1.95% of the assets under management, depending on the nature and size of your investment portfolio.
 The actual investment management fee payable by you is set out in the fee schedule contained in your account opening agreement that has been provided to you in conjunction with your investment management agreement with the manager.
 This fee is paid directly by you to BMO Trust Company and the manager, and is subject to applicable taxes.
+For fees payable directly by unitholders, the rate of GST or HST, as applicable, is determined based on the unitholder's province or territory of residence.

 Sales charges None

 Switch fees None

 Redemption fees None

 Short-term trading fee None

-Registered tax plan fees gistered tax plan fees None
+Registered tax plan fees None

-There are no annual administration fees for any of the optional services described under the heading Optional services on page 24.
+There are no annual administration fees for any of the optional services described under the heading Optional services on page 23.